noahmuruve/Dan_Data/README.md

 This code was run through test as can be seen in the test() function directly above main(). test() works identically to main, except that it parses a smaller data set located in the test folder, and also outputs an additional error log which compares the output data (easy_array in main) to a truth array saved in the test_results folder.
 The inputs to main() and test() are identical.
 When the script is first run, instructions on how to set variables are printed in the IDE's kernal.

+## array_results.xlsx
+A working excel sheet used to generate and validate the data in the test_results folder.

 ## Folder Info
 ### Archive
 Contains archived code and data.